 Search engines may be able to learn a lot from searchers, by looking at the words that people search with and related searches performed by those searchers in the same search session.
 Search engines can also learn from the words chosen by advertisers who may choose to advertise on a search engine.

 If a search engine can determine that two words or phrases are related in meaning in a language or logic, knowing that “semantic” relationship could allow advertisers “to broaden or focus their online advertisements to relevant potential customers and allows searchers to broaden or focus their Internet searches to obtain more relevant search results.”

 Imagine a search engine setting up a system that can determine semantically meaningful relationships between certain terms when those terms are searched with, and people click on particular pages when receiving those pages in response to those related terms.

-The same system might also determine that terms that advertisers choose to relate to each other when setting up an online advertisement campaign are semantically related.
+The same system might also determine the terms that advertisers choose to relate to each other when setting up an online advertisement campaign that is semantically related.

 This system could be used to:

 1) Discover semantically related words for purposes of bidding on online advertisements